SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Medium cannon I increased soft attack to 26 from 24 hard attack to 18.5 from 16.5
- - Medium cannon II increased soft attack to 31 from 28.5 hard attack to 21.5 from 19 decreased ic cost to 2.75 from 3
+ - Medium cannon II increased soft attack to 30.5 from 28.5 hard attack to 22 from 19 decreased ic cost to 2.75 from 3
- - Medium cannon III increased soft attack to 37.5 from 34.5 hard attack to 28.5 from 26 decreased ic cost to 3.75 from 4
+ - Medium cannon III increased soft attack to 37 from 34.5 hard attack to 28.5 from 26 decreased ic cost to 3.75 from 4 decreased piercing to 70 from 72
  - Medium howitzer increased soft attack to 47 from 45
  - Medium howitzer II increased soft attack to 53 from 51
  - Heavy howitzer increased soft attack to 69 from 68